 What is that blaring noise?
 No, the city is not on fire!
 On the first Monday of every month, your municipality will do a siren test at 12 PM.
 Don’t be confused or alarmed.
-It’s the Dutch way of testing the public warning system which sounds like a historical sound from wars past.
+It’s the Dutch way of testing the public warning system which sounds like a historical sound from Europe’s war-torn past.

 READ MORE | Sirens in the Netherlands: are we under attack?

-Carry a couple of euro coins or have your card ready since taking care of business isn’t free in places like the airport or gas stations.
+Carry a couple of euro coins or have your card ready since taking care of business isn’t free in places like the airport or the gas stations.
 I know what you’re thinking, gas stations… good news, they’re not as scary as the ones in the US.
 In fact, gas stations in the Netherlands are pleasant, and they even sell flower bouquets out front.

 11. The country itself

 Don’t make the rookie mistake of calling it Holland.
 This is a region not the official name of the country called the Netherlands.